Top 10 Scams Targeting Seniors & How to Avoid Them

 How Online Shopping Scams Work

 Online shopping scammers use a domain name that resembles a well-known brand with a slight modification.
-They are successful in scamming the elderly online because they appear legitimate and offer lower prices.

 They also use social media sites like Facebook and Instagram to advertise well know products at lower prices.
 It is not easy for seniors to decide if an online commerce site is legit.
-They end up buying these products which never get delivered or are drastically different from what was advertised.

 How to Protect Elderly from Online Shopping Scams

 • Only buy from reputed online stores.
-Amazon, Walmart or Target are fine but domain names with slightly different words in it are not legit.
+Amazon, Walmart or Target are fine but domain names with slightly different words in it are not

 • Never buy a product from the Facebook page or Instagram advertisement.
 It is hard to tell if they are real products and not easy to return them back if they are fake.